 Research interests

-My research is located at the intersection of political sociology and democratic theory: I study the transformation of political participation and representation in liberal democracies and its implications for the desirability and feasibility of institutional reforms.
-A political scientist and theorist by training, I have conducted extensive qualitative fieldwork in Europe and am currently involved in an ERC-funded mixed-methods project on the formation of political process preferences (PoPPiE).
+My research is located at the intersection of political sociology and democratic theory: I study the transformation of political representation and participation in liberal democracies and its implications for the desirability and feasibility of institutional reforms.
+A political scientist and theorist by training, I have conducted qualitative fieldwork in different European countries and I am currently involved in a multi-method project developing new survey measures of political process preferences in Western Europe (PoPPiE).

 Publications